 Now that you’ve confirmed that your gas water heater pilot light has simply gone out, let’s try to re-fire it.
 Again, it’s not difficult at all:

 How to light a pilot light on your water heater

-Hot water systems that require a gas pilot light to operate are specifically designed to make the occasional need for a re-lighting as easy as possible for the user.
+Hot water systems that require a gas pilot light to operate are specifically designed to make the occasional need for re-lighting as easy as possible for the user.

 1. Find the access panel

 You’ll need to remove it, which is done with a bit of common sense manipulation.
 With a bit of luck, how to relight the pilot light will be written right there.